Shayshu-NR/CampusMap/hardware/README.md

 ## Documentation

-Documentation for BOM parts can be found on the DigiKey page under "Datasheet".
+Documentation for BOM parts can be found on each part's DigiKey page under "Datasheet".